Skeletal remains in Phoenix attic were of adopted girl who died 2 years ago, father says

 Rafael Loera has been charged with arson, concealing a body and two counts child abuse.
 Maribel Loera has been charged with concealing a body and two counts of child abuse.

-A court-appointed lawyer for the suspects did not immediately return calls on Tuesday seeking comment.
+A court-appointed lawyer for the suspects did not immediately return calls Tuesday seeking comment.